imballinst/gra/README.md

 ## gra

-Get remote address from a URL.
+Get the remote address of an URL.

 ```bash
 curl --request POST \